RenauxLouis/subtitles-cleaning/README.md

 Setup for MS Windows

 # Description
 This script removes all brackets areas (e.g. **[scary music]**) on subtitles located within .mkv files as well as in the same directory (provided the basename of the .mkv is contained in the .srt file).
+It also selects a set of languages to keep and discards the others.

 # Setup
 1. Requirements listed in the requirements.txt file